This is the field where the battle did not happen,

 that people celebrate it by forgetting its name.

 William Stafford, “At the Un-National Monument along the Canadian Border” from The Way It Is: New & Selected Poems.
-Copyright © 1998 by William Stafford.
+Copyright © 1998 by the Estate of William Stafford.
 Reprinted with the permission of Graywolf Press, St. Paul, Minnesota, www.graywolfpress.org.

 Source: The Way It Is: New & Selected Poems